 The copyright is a different type of intellectual property.
 The design patent is a type of patent that protects an ornamental appearance.
 It does not protect the functions of an article.

-Bangladesh Copyright Office regulations set forth the rules by which the BD Copyright Office operates.
-For example, the rules regarding examination of registration applications and deposits are included within the Office’s regulations.
+Bangladesh Copyright Office regulations set forth the rules by which the BD Copyright and Design Office operates.
+The rules regarding examination of registration applications and deposits are included within the Office’s regulations.

-All copyright legislation currently before the Congress or previously introduced has been collected by the Copyright Alliance.
+All Copyright and Design legislation currently before the Congress or previously introduced has been collected by the Copyright Alliance.
 Let us know if there’s an item you’re looking for that isn’t listed below so that we can add it.

 Congress periodically holds hearings on important copyright issues and the copyright system overall.
-The Copyright Alliance compiles information regarding these congressional hearings.
+The Copyright and Design Alliance compiles information regarding these congressional hearings.

-The Copyright Alliance compiles information regarding international agreements that the Bangladesh is a party to, and which contains specific provisions relating to copyright.
+The Copyright and Design Alliance compiles information regarding international agreements that the Bangladesh is a party to, and which contains specific provisions relating to copyright.

 The term intellectual property refers to confidential information, trademarks, industrial designs, copyrights, or patents that require protection.
 One of the sub-divisions of intellectual property is copyrights, and this includes artistic works, cinematograph films, and any music.
 Owners of these exclusive rights can sue or obtain remedies if any infringement occurs under the copyright laws.
 The Copyright Act, 2000 states that copyright is the right to perform or authorize the performance of any of these acts in connection with a work thereof, namely a literary, dramatic, or musical work, an artistic work, or a sound recording, among others.